Beyond Shannon Limits: Quantum Communications through Quantum Paths: Pauli channels

 \begin{cor} When $p=q$, we have the following:

 with $p_1 \simeq 0.3161$.
 Clearly, the same result holds for $\mathcal{Q}(\mathcal{E} \rightarrow \mathcal{D})$. \begin{IEEEproof} The proof follows by accounting for the result in Corollary~\ref{cor:1} and by performing some algebraic manipulations.
-Specifically, it is possible to recognize that for $p_1 \leq p \leq 1$ the lower-bound in \eqref{eq:23} is greater than the upper bound in \eqref{eq:14}.
-Thus:
+Specifically, it is possible to recognize that for $p_1 \leq p \leq 1$ the lower bound in \eqref{eq:23} is greater than the upper bound in \eqref{eq:14}:

 \end{IEEEproof} \end{cor}